Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

 The other remedy I differentiated with was Arsenicum, due to the intense restlessness and most of the other symptoms – but it didn’t have pain going in a circle or extending into the back.

 Again, too picky.
 It’s time to forget all this and look at the big picture.
 Now, as I said in this month’s Tidbits regarding repertorizing, people are missing the big picture all the time.
-They think their job is to write down everything the patient says and then find a rubric for each thing and then add them all up and the remedy that covers most of the symptoms wins.
-Imagine if we drove our cars that way, giving equal weight to everything we saw on the highway instead of getting the big picture; imagine that perhaps there’s a traffic jam ahead and we need to get off at the next exit to avoid it, imagine that instead of making this our focus, we instead were watching a flock of birds, or counting the number of power lines and billboards or maybe noting the number of red cars vs. the number of blue cars….
-How helpful would any of this be?
-Would it enable us to get around the traffic jam?
+They think their job is to write down everything the patient says and then find a rubric for each thing and then repertorize them and the remedy that comes out on top wins.
+Imagine if we drove our cars that way, giving equal weight to everything we saw instead of getting the big picture!
+Imagine if there was a traffic jam ahead and we need to get off at the next exit to avoid it, imagine that instead of making that our focus, we instead made note of every bird in the sky, or every billboard on the side of the road or maybe noting the number of red cars vs. the number of blue cars…. and didn’t have enough sense to say, “None of this matters.”

 So what do we have in this case, what is the big picture?
 What is most striking?
 It’s a lady with an upset stomach and stomach pain due to possible food poisoning or food that just won’t agree with her.
 Now, details pertaining to food poisoning in this case is not going to help us!
 For example, “food agg.” is not going to help us!
 Why?
 It’s obvious!
 It’s covered by the rubric “food poisoning”, which presumes that food agg.
 Vomiting water is not going to help us!
 Why?
 She’s vomiting everything!
 Again, it’s covered by “food poisoning”.
 And rubrics like “sitting agg.”?
 The reason sitting aggravates is because every position aggravates!
 That’s the whole point, it’s what the case is all about; it’s about not being able to find any position that doesn’t aggravate!